 13 All your children shall be taught by the LORD, And great shall be the peace of your children.
 14 In righteousness you shall be established; . . .
 17 This is the heritage of the servants of the LORD, And their righteousness is from Me,’ Says the LORD”.

-NOTE: The New Jerusalem will cover the entire area of land promised to Abraham.
+NOTE: The New Jerusalem will cover the entire land area promised to Abraham.

 WHEN WILL THE WEDDING TAKE PLACE?